Upper Yafa: History

-In 1923, with a view to cheeking the advance of the troops of the Imam of Sanaa, Khan Bahadur Sayyid Husein bin Hamid el Mehdar, the Minister of the Sultan of Shir and Mukalla, paid a special visit, to Upper Yafa, with the approval of the Resident, and obtained the signatures of the Yafai Shailchs to an agreement by which they declared themselves bound by their existing treaties with Great Britain and pledged themselves to tribal unity and combination against any aggressors.
+In 1923, with a view to checking the advance of the troops of the Imam of Sanaa, Khan Bahadur Sayyid Husein bin Hamid el Mehdar, the Minister of the Sultan of Shir and Mukalla, paid a special visit, to Upper Yafa, with the approval of the Resident, and obtained the signatures of the Yafai sheikhs to an agreement by which they declared themselves bound by their existing treaties with Great Britain and pledged themselves to tribal unity and combination against any aggressors.
 This agreement contributed to the successful co-operation of the Upper Yafai tribes in the expulsion of the Imam's forces from Shaibi territory in July 1928.

 Sultan Salih bin Umar abdicated in 1927 in favour of his son, Sultan Muhammad bin Salih, who was accorded recognition by the British government.

 In 1931, the numbers of the Upper Yafai tribesmen were estimated very approximately at 80,000.
 The area of Upper Yafa had not been visited by Europeans before Colonel M.C.
 Lake of the British Indian Army explored it to gather intelligence and to find suitable sites for landing grounds.
 In 1925 Lake built a small army of tribal warriors that would be able to assist the British Aden Protectorate in eventual territorial scuffles with the Imam of Yemen.

 Between 1955 and 1957 there were uprisings against the British authorities in Upper Yafa that were successfully suppressed.
 In 1959, several tribal leaders with assistance of the Mutawakkilite Kingdom of Yemen rose up against the Upper Yafa sultan.
 The rebellion was suppressed following bombardment by the Royal Air Force on 15, 16, and 18 June, at the request of the sultan.
 There were no casualties from the rebellion and they became known as the Upper Yafa disturbances.

 Unlike Lower Yafa, in the 1960s Upper Yafa did not join the British-sponsored Federation of South Arabia, forming instead an exclave part of the Protectorate of South Arabia.
 The Upper Yafa Sultanate was abolished in 1967 upon the founding of the People's Republic of South Yemen.
 South Yemen united with North Yemen in 1990 to form the Republic of Yemen.